MOPA Amplifier Historical Tube Powered 1930’s Style Plasma Tube Power Amplifier Now Boosted to 162 Watts!

 - The broadcast range is up to 1700 feet with a useful range of about 30 feet when using a plasma tube.
-I personally use it in a range of 1 to 5 feet and find this to be best with a plasma tube.
+I personally use it in a range of 1 to 10 inches and find this to be best with a plasma tube.

 - Compact design with a small footprint of only 10.5″ wide x 17″ long and 10″ high.

-- The power usage is only 150 watts.
+- The power usage is only about 400 watts.

 - Only weighs 19 pounds!